brown-band/website/pages/scripts/2015-2016/spring/colgate.md

 What a time to be alive.
 Watch now as the Band forms a flux capacitor and reaches our show’s climax.

-:sd[Band forms two lines and counterskates to "In the Fray"]
+:sd[Band forms two lines and counterskates to “In the Fray”]

 Time for us to climb back into the Millennium Falcon and go blow up the Death Star or whatever.
 Catch us next Friday at the men’s hockey game vs. Clarkson.
 Live long and prosper.
 Brown Band out.
 May the force be with you.
 Brown Band out again.
 To infinity and beyond!
 Okay, we’re really out this time.
 Bye-fi.
 Game over, man.